 Diet and tiredness

-‘Lack of energy can be down to a poor choice of foods,' says Jayne Nelson, spokesperson for the British Association of Nutritional Therapists.
+‘Lack of energy can be down to a poor choice of foods,' says Jayne Nelson, former spokesperson for the British Association of Nutritional Therapists.

 "Stimulants and sweet items, such as coffee, cigarettes and sugars, can make glucose levels go very high then fall very low, and can lead to long-term fatigue and nutritional deficiency," says Nelson.